-JTNDaWZyYW1lJTIwd2lkdGglM0QlMjIxMDAlMjUlMjIlMjBoZWlnaHQlM0QlMjIxNjYlMjIlMjBzY3JvbGxpbmclM0QlMjJubyUyMiUyMGZyYW1lYm9yZGVyJTNEJTIybm8lMjIlMjBhbGxvdyUzRCUyMmF1dG9wbGF5JTIyJTIwc3JjJTNEJTIyaHR0cHMlM0ElMkYlMkZ3LnNvdW5kY2xvdWQuY29tJTJGcGxheWVyJTJGJTNGdXJsJTNEaHR0cHMlMjUzQSUyRiUyRmFwaS5zb3VuZGNsb3VkLmNvbSUyRnRyYWNrcyUyRjQwMDA2MzU0MiUyNmNvbG9yJTNEJTI1MjNkMTQwOTMlMjZhdXRvX3BsYXklM0RmYWxzZSUyNmhpZGVfcmVsYXRlZCUzRHRydWUlMjZzaG93X2NvbW1lbnRzJTNEZmFsc2UlMjZzaG93X3VzZXIlM0R0cnVlJTI2c2hvd19yZXBvc3RzJTNEZmFsc2UlMjZzaG93X3RlYXNlciUzRHRydWUlMjIlM0UlM0MlMkZpZnJhbWUlM0U=For my first “Where Are they Now?”
+For my first “Where Are They Now?”
 Listener Series episode, I check back with Lindsay VanSomeren who was one of my first Listener Series guests.
-Lindsay, who also blogs at Notorious D.E.B.T., was featured on episode 57, and shared how her and her husband bought their first home in Alaska together but had nothing but trouble with it.
+Lindsay, who also blogs at Notorious D.E.B.T., was featured on episode 57, and shared how she and her husband bought their first home in Alaska together but had nothing but trouble with it.
 You see, it was built on a foundation of permafrost and they had to shell out $30,000 in repairs (that they couldn’t afford).
 Literally pretty much the same storyline as the movie The Money Pit.

 Once that was taken care of, they decided to move to Colorado for a fresh start.
 And now Lindsay is making a full-time living as a freelance writer, her husband is back in school, and they are slowly but surely building up their credit and saving up a downpayment for their next home in the future.